smx-smx/monovm-embed-sample/DETAILS.md

 It's a fairly typical use of the Mono embedding API.
 The one new thing in .NET 5 and .NET 6 embedding compared to Mono 6.x is that you have to call `monovm_initialize` with a key-value list of runtime configuration properties.
 The most important one is the `TRUSTED_PLATFORM_ASSEMBLIES` property which is a path-separated list of the full paths of all the managed libraries that the application may want to load.

-After initializing the runtime, the sample loads the `CsharpSample` assembly, finds a class in it, and calls a couple of methods.
+After initializing the runtime, the sample loads the `CSharpSample` assembly, finds a class in it, and calls a couple of methods.
 See the Mono embedding API documentation for details on how this is supposed to work.
 It's the same as in previous Mono releases.

 ## Questions